zuozhenggh/learning-library/data-management-library/oci-di/prerequisites/prerequisites.md

 * **Free Tier/ Paid Oracle Cloud Account**
 * **OCI user** that is assigned to an **OCI group**.

 *Note:* In case you want to create a new OCI user and/or assign the user to a group, please see the following [LiveLabs workshop](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=624&clear=180&session=17214298097566) about Identity and Access Management.

 ## **STEP 1**: Create an OCI Compartment

 A **compartment** is a collection of cloud assets.
 For this workshop, we are creating a new compartment to help organize all of the Data Integration resources.
-However, if you already have a compartment, you can use that one for this Workshop.
+However, if you already have a compartment, you can use that one for this Workshop and skip this step.

 A Cloud Administrator can create a compartment in your tenancy.
 In this lab, as a Cloud Administrator, you will create a new compartment that will group all of your Data Integration resources that you will use in the workshop.